Positselski duality in $\infty$-categories: General preliminaries

 The above example changes in an interesting way when replacing the algebra $A$ with a coalgebra $C$.

-\begin{example} Let $C\in \cCAlg(\C)$ be a cocommutative coalgebra in $\C$.
-By an $\infty$-categorical version of \cite[2.5]{hristova-jones-rumynin_2023} the endofunctor $C\otimes(-)\:\C\to\C$ is a comonad on $\C$.
-By an argument dual to \cite[1.17]{christ_2023} the Eilenberg--Moore category of this comonad is equivalent to the category of comodules over the coalgebra $C$, which we denote by $\Comod_C(\C)$.
-Since $C\otimes (-)$ preserves colimits there is a right adjoint $\iHom(C,-)$, and this functor is a comonad on $\C$, again by \cite[2.5]{hristova-jones-rumynin_2023}.
-Note that the category $\Comod_C(\C)$ is presentable by \cite[3.8]{ramzi_2024}, as $C\otimes (-)$ is accessible. \end{example}
+\begin{example} Let $C\in \cCAlg(\C)$ be a cocommutative coalgebra object in $\C$.
+The coalgebra structure on $C$ induces a coalgebra structure on the endofunctor $C\otimes(-)\:\C\to\C$, hence it is a comonad on $\C$.
+By an argument dual to \cite[1.17]{christ_2023} the Eilenberg--Moore category of this comonad is equivalent to the category of comodules over the coalgebra $C$, defined as